A Quick and Easy Guide – Pairing Wine and Cheese

 or add some saltiness with salami and prosciutto.

-How to arrange?
+How to arrange the plate?

 Start with the mildest Cheese (e.g. fresh cheese) at 6 o’clock on your plate and go clockwise from left to right.
 Starting with the mild cheeses and go on to harder and riper cheeses.
 Put triangles of cheese on the plate with the tip pointing outwards.
 Don’t cut or slice them too thin.
 Store at room temperature at least 1 hour before serving.